harbik/scot/src/models/README.md

 # Color Models

 *Color Models* are mathematical models to describe the appearance of a color, *using models of human vision as a basis, as a set of typically three of four values, or color components, which form a three or four dimensional *Color Space*.
+All the models in this module are mathematical, human vision based, color models.

+Currently, this library implements the following mathematical models:
+- CIE XYZ Tristimulus values colorspace &amp; (x,y) chromaticity,
+- CIE 1960 UCS or UVW color space &amp;  (u,v) chromaticity,
+- CIE 1964 U<sup>*</sup>V<sup>*</sup>W<sup>*</sup> color space,
+- 1976 CIELUV L<sup>*</sup>u<sup>*</sup>v<sup>*</sup>, and (u',v') chromaticity,
+- CIELAB L<sup>*</sup>a<sup>*</sup>b<sup>*</sup> [CieLab][crate::models::cielab] color space
+- CIECAM02

-A color model can be considered a *Color Order System*, based on physical, physiological, and psychological models of human color vision, with colors ordered along continuous valued axis, representing an infinite number of appearances of color.
+A color model can be considered a *Color Order System* with colors ordered along continuous valued axis, representing an infinite number of appearances of color.

+A *Color Naming System* is a color order system which does not use mathematical scales for it axis, or has no clear axis at all.

+# Color Order Systems
 A color order system is a systematic and rational method to arrange color samples, with the samples given a descriptive term or number.
-Non-mathematical order systems typically use physical samples of colorants (e.g. pigments, or dyes), applied to a carrier such a piece of paper, or thread, as in textiles, and arrangements of these samples are collected in a *Color Atlas* or *Color Book*, and made available by dye manufacturers.
+Non-mathematical order systems typically use physical samples of colorants (e.g.  pigments, or dyes), applied to a carrier such a piece of paper, or a piece of textile, and arrangements of these samples are collected in a *Color Atlas* or *Color Book*, typically made available by dye manufacturers to their customers.
 Samples are made by mixing multiple colorants or dyes, with varying concentrations of each.
-Examples of these are the *ICI Color Atlas* (1969), consisting of 1379 original colors, and 27_580 variations, all printed on paper.
+Examples of these are the *ICI Color Atlas* (1969), containing 1379 original colors, and 27_580 variations, all printed on paper.

+# Color Naming Systems
-When random color samples are ordered, with the samples not related to each other by mixing fractions and colorant types, or by comparing color samples of unknown composition, a color order system can be considered to be a "Color Naming System".
+When random color samples are ordered, with the samples not related to each other by mixing fractions and colorant types, or by comparing color samples of unknown composition, a color order system is said to be a "Color Naming System".
 The ordering in these does not have a continuous scale.
-An example of a "Color Naming System" is the Pantone system, which is popular in the graphic art and textile industry, and has dedicated color atlases for use with textiles, plastics, architecture and interiors; they use a six digit notation and a color name to specify a color.
+An example of a "Color Naming System" is the Pantone system, which is popular in the graphic art and textile industry, and has dedicated color atlases for use with textiles, plastics, architecture and interiors; in this system a six digit notation and a color name is used to specify a color.

-All the models in this section are mathematical, human vision inspired, color models.
+# Color Spaces
 For representations of color order systems see the *Swatches* section in this library.

 Most common are three dimensional color models, with a color described by three